Prize competitions and raffles have exploded in popularity in the UK. Brands

 Most UK prize competition sites:

-- Ask you to answer a qualifying question (for example a simple maths or knowledge question)
+Ask you to answer a qualifying question (for example a simple maths or

 2. How operators make money